GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Index initialization

-Once geometries are sorted by the $Zmin$ of their intervals, {\indextitle} will train ML models to learn the CDF between these $Zmin$ addresses and the record positions. {\indextitle} can work in conjunction with an existing learned index and extend it to uphold geometries.
-Most existing learned indexes possess a hierarchical structure to build models for different regions.
+\textbf{Build the base learned index.} Once geometries are sorted by the $Zmin$ of their intervals, {\indextitle} will train a base index to learn the CDF between these $Zmin$ addresses and the record positions. {\indextitle} works in conjunction with any order-preserving learned index and extend it to uphold geometries.
+These indexes usually possess a hierarchical structure to build models for different regions.
 In this paper, we adopt the method in ALEX~\cite{DMY+20} because it supports index updates by design.

-{\indextitle} has a tree-like structure (see Figure~\ref{fig:overview}) which consists of (1) internal nodes: each contains a linear regression model and an array of pointers to child nodes; and (2) leaf nodes: each contains a linear regression model, an array of actual data records and a MBR (elaborated in Section~\ref{subsec:mbr}).
-When given a key ($Zmin$ value in our case), the model in each node will predict a position in the array, which leads to either the pointer of a child node, or a data record.
-Therefore the index probing in {\indextitle} (see Section~\ref{sec:search}) is a tree traversal which starts from the root node and stops at a leaf node.

-{\indextitle} builds the hierarchical model in a top-down fashion, which is similar to a space-partitioning tree.
-It first splits the entire key space of all Z-addresses to many equal-width partitions and hence each partition may have different number of records.
-In each partition, {\indextitle} trains a linear regression model to learn the CDF between Z-addresses and record positions in this partition.
-If the linear regression model is accurate enough, then these records and this model together compose a leaf node.
-Otherwise, {\indextitle} further splits this partition to many multiple partitions and repeats the same process.
-The model in this partition and the pointers to those child partitions compose an internal node.
-Each leaf node has a one-way pointer pointing to its next neighbor leaf node, which will be beneficial for the refinement step in the index search.